jyhyun1008/vmcdualcammixer/README.md

 - **August 29, 2024 (KST)**: Improved smoother motion capture capabilities.
 - **August 30, 2024 (KST)**: Improved the efficiency of the code. + Fixed an issue where the Root Bone was not being recognized.
+- **August 30, 2024 (KST)**: Fixed an issue where the Bone's direction frequently flipped, and turning around was incorrectly recognized as facing forward.